-Professor Dan Markel, the D’Alemberte Professor of Law at Florida State University College of Law, is a scholar-in-residence at the Center during calendar year 2011.
+Professor Dan Markel, the D’Alemberte Professor of Law at Florida State University College of Law, was a scholar-in-residence at the center during calendar year 2011.

 Telephone: (202) 276-8200

 Selected Scholarship includes: